 April is stress awareness month in the UK.
 It began nearly 30 years ago as a way to highlight how important it is for our health and wellbeing, to try and live a less stressful life.
-Of course, the pandemic and numerous lockdowns have added even more pressure in the past year.
+Of course, the pandemic has added even more pressure in the past two years.

 Calming Tea and a Tech Ban